Pendulum: Period of oscillation

 The difference between this true period and the period for small swings (1) above is called the circular error.
 In the case of a typical grandfather clock whose pendulum has a swing of 6° and thus an amplitude of 3° (0.05 radians), the difference between the true period and the small angle approximation (1) amounts to about 15 seconds per day.

 For small swings the pendulum approximates a harmonic oscillator, and its motion as a function of time, t, is approximately simple harmonic motion:

 where $\varphi$ is a constant value, dependent on initial conditions.

 For real pendulums, the period varies slightly with factors such as the buoyancy and viscous resistance of the air, the mass of the string or rod, the size and shape of the bob and how it is attached to the string, and flexibility and stretching of the string.
 In precision applications, corrections for these factors may need to be applied to eq.
 (1) to give the period accurately.

+A damped, driven pendulum is a chaotic system.